 The difference between merely adequate service and superlative customer care online often boils down to data.
 By parsing real-time data from thousands of Tweets and forum posts, brands can understand what customers want and respond in a timely manner.

-Of all inquiries to the brand's Concierge service, a substantial 30% go on to become sales.
-With this stat alone, the LateRooms team proved social data can lead to solid ROI.
+Of all enquiries to the brand's Concierge service, a substantial 30% go on to become sales.
+With this stat alone, the LateRooms team proved social data can lead to a solid ROI.